 Roughly 10,000 Baby Boomers are entering the senior segment daily, according to Pew Research.
 This trend will continue for another decade.
 Age-in marketers should take particular note as younger Baby Boomers will bring a more in-depth knowledge of technology.
 The good news is that, based on our study, evolving senior media habits will provide marketers with ample opportunity to reach this audience with the right message.
 It’s our job as healthcare marketers to keep our eye on the ever-changing habits and preferences of this key demographics.

 If you’d like to learn more about how Media Logic can help plan your Medicare AEP marketing or New-to-Medicare marketing campaigns and strategies – let’s have a conversation!
-Contact Jim McDonald, Director of Business Development at 518-456-3015.
+Contact Jim McDonald, Head of Strategic Growth at 518-940-4882.

 Also, in case you missed it – take a look at all of the insights from our 2018 Senior Media Habits Study.